 Data collecting sensors

 First and foremost we have data collecting devices.
 Babolat was the first to enter this market with its Babolat Pure Drive racket.
-It was quickly followed by the Sony Tennis Sensor, Zepp Tennis Swing Analyzer and more recently the Qlipp tennis sensor.
+This was quickly followed by the Sony Tennis Sensor, Zepp Tennis Swing Analyzer, Qlipp tennis sensor and others.

 Essential reading: The battle of the tennis sensors

 All of these gadgets focus on gathering information on technique and dish out a plethora of statistics.
-The accuracy of this data varies, but does that really matter?
+The accuracy of this data varies, sometimes quite a bit!
+But does that really matter?
 The goal of these sensors is to improve your game over time.
-As long as you are consistently using the same device, you are comparing like with like.
+Unless you’re aspiring to be a professional, as long as you are consistently using the same device you are comparing like with like.
 Which means your trends over time will show whether you are improving or not.

-Even more exciting is a gadget called In/Out.
+Another exciting development is a gadget we’ve actually tried out called In/Out.
 The $200 GoPro like device can be fastened to any tennis net post in less than a minute to detect in real-time which side of the line the ball lands.
 It does this thanks to the same algorithms that provide line-detection for self driving cars.
 You essentially get your own personal ‘Hawkeye’ system.
+The first units have been built and has exited the factory line.
+You can check out our first impressions on this link.

 Match video analysis is no longer accessible only to professional players.
 A number of services have popped up, such as Tennis Analytics, that allow you to send raw video footage of your match for analysis.
 You get back an index video/summary of the match, that allows you to search for any moment in the match.
 You also receive a professional match report (serve %, aces, double faults, return %, winners, errors, differential for both you and your opponent).
 While the service is accessible to the recreational player, at over $500 for 10 hours of video, you would really need to be passionate about your game to subscribe!

 It is inevitable though that the price of these services will come down over time.
 While you are waiting, why not video your tennis session with your smartphone, and with the help of the Sony or Qlipp tennis sensors, overlay your metrics on top of the video.
-These are a great tools to help you find out what you’re doing great and what you need to change.
+While not as sophisticated as some of the more professional tools, they still do the job.

 Tennis apps and online tools